top of page

 Finding the right program can feel like searching for a needle in a haystack.
 But it doesn’t have to be that hard.
 Here’s a simple plan to get you started:

-1. Contact Non-Profits: Organizations like the Funeral Consumers Alliance of Utah guide you through all options.
+1. Contact Non-Profits: Organizations like the Funeral Consumers Alliance not only guide you through general options but even specifics, like in this nationwide survey of programs.

-2. Look for Veteran Benefits: Honorably discharged veterans get FREE burial at a National & State Veterans' Cemeteries.
-Free burial often includes a grave plot (or niche in the case of ashes), vault, opening and closing, marker, and setting fee.
-Spouses of Veterans get burial for under about $850 plus the cost of a vault.
-Utah's Veteran Cemetery & Memorial Park801-254-9036 17111 S Camp Williams Rd, Bluffdale, UT 84065, more info on our financial aid mage (click on Veterans)
+2. Look for Veteran Benefits: Honorably discharged veterans get FREE burial at National and State Veterans' Cemeteries.
+Free burial often includes a grave plot, vault, opening and closing, marker, and setting fee.
+Spouses of veterans can get burial for under about $850 plus the cost of a vault.
+Check out Utah's Veteran Cemetery & Memorial Park or call 801-254-9036 for more info.

-3. Check with Local Government Offices: Your city or county social services may have info on available aid, such as crime victims reparations funds.
+3. Check with Local Government Offices: Your county social services may have info on available aid, like crime victims reparations funds or indigent disposition.

 4. Visit State Websites: Some states list funeral assistance programs online.
-For Utah families can call 211 or go to 211utah.org to identify if there is a program for them.
+For Utah, families can call 211 or go to 211utah.org to find a program that fits their needs.

 5. Ask Funeral Homes: Some funeral homes know about local programs and can help you apply.